 A potager is convenient!

 While planning your potager, take into consideration the plants that you are growing.
 Unless you are growing all shade plants, you will want a sunny location with at least 6 hours of direct sunlight every day.
 In really hot climates, you might want it positioned so the plants are shaded in the afternoon.

 And finally, locate your kitchen garden close to water.
 Garden vegetables are very thirsty and you don’t want to drag a heavy garden house or buckets of water in order to keep your plants healthy.

 Pick Your Best Potager Plants

-The easiest way to decide what you want to grow in your potager is to think about what you like to cook.
+The easiest way to decide what you want to grow when planning your potager is to think about what you like to cook.

 For example, if you use a lot of fresh herbs, you’ll want a big pot of your favourites, or perhaps several small pots nicely arranged.
 Husband can’t get enough of your homemade salsa?
 Plan to have a steady supply of fresh cilantro and juicy tomatoes nearby.

 In other words, stock your kitchen garden with the fruits, vegetables, herbs and edible flowers you use in your day-to-day cooking.
 These are the items you will want to have convenient access to throughout the growing season, so include them when planning your potager.

 A kitchen garden is practical, containing food you eat daily throughout the growing season!

 For the most part, the same plants will have a home in both your potager and your main garden, but what matters is the type and maturity of the plants.
 Here’s what I mean.